GOVTNZ/web-standards/guidance/assessment/2017-web-standards-self-assessment-methodology.md

 1. If your agency only runs one or two websites, skip to step 3.

 2. Determine the traffic to your agency’s busiest sites over the last 12 months.
-Identify the three most visited sites from your analytics.
-You will select pages from these three sites.
+Identify the 3 most visited sites from your analytics.
+You will select pages from these 3 sites.

 3. For each site to be tested, enter the URL of the home page and the contact page in the assessment spreadsheet in column A of the ‘Manual tests’ worksheet.

 4. Use your knowledge of the sites to nominate pages that you know have one or more of the following in their content:

-   1. Lists (ordered and/or unordered)
+   * lists (ordered and/or unordered)

-   2. Tables of data, or information presented in HTML tables
+   * tables or information presented in HTML tables

-   3. Forms and/or widgets (such as date pickers, calculators etc)
+   * forms and/or widgets (such as date pickers, calculators etc)

-   4. Images (try to include a few containing diagrams, flowcharts or graphs)
+   * images (try to include a few containing diagrams, flowcharts or graphs)

-   5. Video
+   * video.

 For each of these content types, aim to identify at least a couple of pages with that type of content.
 It may help to use Google to find content, using a search like this: